rjatkins/gulp-sloc2/README.md

 ## Usage

-First install the `gulp-sloc` plugin as a development dependency:
+First install the `gulp-sloc2` plugin as a development dependency:

 ```shell
 npm install --save-dev gulp-sloc2